sletz/wasm3/faust/README.md

 ## faustwasm3

-The **faustwasm3** tool loads a Faust generated wasm model and runs it using the wasm2 interpreter, JACK and GTK.
+The **faustwasm3** tool loads a Faust generated wasm model and runs it using the wasm3 interpreter, JACK for the audio par and GTK for the GUI.

 `faustwasm3 foo.wasm`